Our Role

 Diversity & Inclusion

-Like all Cengage companies, Gale is powered by people of diverse thoughts and backgrounds, and is actively pursuing inclusion and anti-racist programs in our organization, communities, and content.
+Like all Cengage companies, Gale is powered by people who hold different perspectives and come from different backgrounds.
 We’ve introduced additional measures to eliminate implicit racial bias within our publishing program.
-We have an end-to-end audit of the people and processes that bring our products to market, including ensuring diversity among our global network of scholarly advisors and a balanced representation of individuals and groups within our products.
-Looking ahead, our publishing strategy remains focused on providing historical perspectives that deepen our collective understanding of social justice issues, like racism, sexual orientation, and gender identity, to shape a better future.
+We have an end-to-end audit of the people and processes that bring our products to market, including our global network of scholarly advisors and ensuring a balanced representation of individuals and groups within our products.
+Our publishing strategy remains focused on providing access to content that supports the development of critical thinking and deepens our collective understanding of different viewpoints and approaches.

 Curating Content for Students and Researchers